 The Code of Virginia, §24.2- 404, requires that SBE provide an alphabetical list of voters to be used as the poll books at each precinct in order to keep an accurate record of all registered voters within each precinct.
 The poll books also serve as safeguards and help to ensure an accurate record of those who have voted.
 In recent years, with cooperation with several Virginia local election offices, SBE conducted pilot programs which featured the use of electronic poll books.
 The overwhelming success of these pilot programs confirmed an increased level of uniformity, voter convenience and accuracy in the production, distribution and administration of electronic poll books data.
 Currently, the poll books are provided in the form of printed lists that must be processed at SBE before being shipped to localities, checked by the locality before distribution to each precinct on Election Day, marked by officer of election in the polling place as voters offer to vote, returned to the registrar and then shipped back to SBE after the election, where they are once again checked before being sent to a data entry vendor for keying voting credits for those who voted.
 They are then returned to SBE, checked for completeness and returned to the locality, where they will be compared to the printed list of those who voted.
 Only after this process is complete can the list of those who voted be made available for purchase by qualified buyers.
-This current manual and paper-intensive process is an overwhelming impediment in realizing efficiency, accuracy and purity in the election process.
-Implementation of secure and uniform electronic poll books on a statewide basis would bring immediate and significant benefits to SBE, local election offices, Virginia's voters, candidates, political parties and other agency customers.
+This manual and paper-intensive process is an overwhelming impediment in realizing efficiency, accuracy and purity in the election process.